sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

     - CROSS APPLY retrieves SQL text from current request’s plan handle.

   Output Fields:
+    - query_text: SQL query responsible for the lock request.
     - resource_type: Type of locked resource (e.g., OBJECT, PAGE, KEY).
     - resource_database_id: ID of the database where the resource resides.
     - resource_associated_entity_id: Internal identifier of the locked object or entity.